Our alumni succeed on the professional stage as well screens large and small.

 Joe Minoso ('04) currently plays a recurring character on the TV show Chicago Fire.
 He's also appeared in series Boss, The Chicago Code, The Beast, and Shameless as well as playing a supporting character in the films Man of Steel and Polish Bar.
-He was the lead in the film The Return of Rich Joe as well as the American Theatre Company's Living Out, was a guest star on Fox television series Prison Break, and played the role of George in Madison Reps Our Town.
+He was the lead in the film The Return of Rich Joe as well as the American Theatre Company's Living Out, was a guest star on a Fox television series, Prison Break, and played the role of George in Madison Rep's Our Town.

 Dan Ostling ('92) is a Tony Award-nominated scenic designer for the Tony Award-winning play Clydebourne Park.
 He has worked at numerous regional theatres across the country including the Brooklyn Academy of Music (BAM), New York Shakespeare Festival (in Central Park), Lincoln Center, Playwright's Horizon, Shakespeare Theatre (DC), Long Wharf, McCarter, Huntington, Goodman, Steppenwolf, Oregon Shakespeare, A.C.T.
 (San Francisco), Berkeley Rep, La Jolla Playhouse, Mark Taper Forum, Seattle Rep, and Portland Center Stage among others.
-He was a tenured Associate Professor at Northwestern University and has continued to teach there each fall.
+He was a tenured associate professor at Northwestern University and has continued to teach there each fall.

 Alice Pacyga (BFA '99, MFA 2004) has played supporting roles for the Shattered Globe Theatre in Down & Dirty Romeo & Juliet and Orpheus Descending.
 Alice is a graduate of The Second City Conservatory program and one of the founding members of The Cupid Players where she performed as an improviser in Cupid Misfires is Eros and Journey to the Center of the Journey.
 She has been seen in A Long Way from Chicago, Stuart Little, and The Velveteen Rabbit all at LifeLine Theatre.
 Alice has taught acting and improvisation for Prologue Theatre, LifeLine Theatre Co.
 Outreach, and The Improv Playhouse.
-Alice can also be heard on the radio pitching sandwiches for White Hen Pantry.
+Alice is also heard on the radio pitching sandwiches for White Hen Pantry.

 Stephen Pilkington ('07) recently appeared in the Tony-award winning Broadway production of One Man, Two Guvnors.
 Other credits include Lady Windermere's Fan (West End), Romeo and Julietand The Comedy of Errors (Acting Company Theatre), Pinter's Mirror (Shakespeare and Co.), Nights and Fights, Schemes and Dreams (Public), and What You Will/Twelfth Night (BRT).

 Ligia Popescu ('97) has served as the assistant dramaturg/literary manager at the Court Theatre as well as the literary manager at the Goodman Theatre in Chicago.
-She has also worked as the PR/Marketing Director for Apple Tree Theatre and Marketing Coordinator for Chicago Scenic Studios.
-Ligia has served as Associate Producer for several local productions, including the documentary, The 95th, shown on PBS, and the feature film, Design, which debuted at the Sundance Film Festival.
-She is the Marketing Director for the Dance Center of Columbia College Chicago.
+She has also worked as the PR/marketing director for Apple Tree Theatre and marketing coordinator for Chicago Scenic Studios.
+Ligia has served as associate producer for several local productions, including the documentary, The 95th, shown on PBS, and the feature film, Design, which debuted at the Sundance Film Festival.
+She is the marketing director for the Dance Center of Columbia College, Chicago.

 Steven Rishard ('98) has appeared in the films Meanwhile, Shelter, Joy De.
 V, and Drawing Angel.
 Television appearances include Unforgettable, Treme, Kings, Law and Order and The Tonight Show with Jay Leno.
 He has been involved with many theatres in both New York and Chicago including plays like The Bacchae, The Last Days of Judas Iscariot, Quartet, A Heartbeat to Baghdad, and Big Love.

-Stephanie Scott ('91) recently moved to Atlanta, GA, after working as the Office Coordinator and Program Director for the Illinois Theatre Association since her graduation from NIU.
+Stephanie Scott ('91) recently moved to Atlanta, GA, after working as the office coordinator and program director for the Illinois Theatre Association since her graduation from NIU.

-Travis Schafer ('05) is the head of the scene shop at UPSTAGING, a major supplier of services for the Concert Industry.
-Travis joined the Board of Directors of the Egyptian Theatre in DeKalb in 2010.
+Travis Schafer ('05) is the head of the scene shop at UPSTAGING, a major supplier of services for the concert industry.
+Travis joined the board of directors of the Egyptian Theatre in DeKalb in 2010.